 fhelp swift lists and explains these

-Note that the software now includes a complete GRB processing script, batgrbproduct, which generates all the standard products (images, light-curves and spectra) from the observations automatically.
+Note that HEASoft includes a complete GRB processing script, batgrbproduct, which generates all the standard products (images, light-curves and spectra) from the observations automatically.
+This is the recommended method to analyse BAT data.
+If time-sliced spectra or different energy bands for the light-curves are required, then the relevant threads listed below can be followed.